gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 type `T`, e.x.: `(T, T, ..., T)`.
 These types of tuples are used by system programmers in Swift to express a fixed size buffer of type `T` with a guaranteed layout.
-Not much language support has been provided to make working with these tuples easy/expressive and certain capabilities are impossible to implement without resorting to reinterpret casting/language accidents.
-This proposal is an attempt to add that missing language support so that it is easier
+Not much language support has been provided to make working with tuple typed storage easy/expressive.
+This proposal is an attempt to add that missing language support:

-to: declare such tuples, initialize such tuples, treat these tuples as a collection, and work with these tuples when importing from C programs.
+1. Sugar for declaring tuples.
+2. Helper methods for initializing such tuples.
+3. A `[Mutable]Collection` conformance to enable usage as a collection and accessing as contiguous storage.
+4. A more brief description when importing from C fixed size buffers as tuples.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
-Instead, we are attempting to extend Swift in a minimal, composable way that helps system/stdlib programmers get their job done today.
+Instead, we are attempting to extend Swift in a minimal, composable way that helps system/stdlib programmers get their job done today in the context where these tuples are used.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)

 ## Motivation

 Today in Swift, system programmers use homogenous tuples to represent a fixed buffer of bytes of a certain type.
-As an example of this, consider the following example from the swift standard library,
+An example of this is the SmallString implementation in Swift's standard library:

 ```swift
 @frozen @usableFromInline